 coach in 1961 as the side won Oberliga Süd in 1962-63.
 The timing was

-immaculate as TSV became founder members of the Bundesliga for the 1963-64
+immaculate as TSV became a founder member of the Bundesliga for the 1963-64

 season.
 The DFB didn’t want two teams from the same city in the inaugural

-campaign, so 1860 became members two years before city rivals Bayern.
+campaign, so 1860 became a member two years before city rivals Bayern.

 The form

 2-0 in Stuttgart.
-This led to entry the following season into the European Cup
+This led to entry into the following season into the European Cup

 Bayern as financial problems led to the DFB denying the club their professional